widelang/draft/README.md

 - it assigns a value *(of, from or constant of)*

-There's also `space` assignment operator in Wide, it's implicit in the space after any value Entity `:` Type Intent and you don't need to explicitly use `=` Intent.

 ## Entities

 Now that you know the 2 most basic intents, let's see some syntax.